fabrylab/pyTFM/docs/addon_tutorial.rst

 Once you have drawn all masks in all frames you are ready to start the calculation.
-Go to the pyTFM addon window, tick the check boxes for "stress analysis" and "force generation", make sure you have set "apply to" to "all frames" and press start.
+Go to the pyTFM addon window, tick the check boxes for "stress analysis" and "force generation", make sure you have set "apply to" to "all frames", untick the "deformation" and traction forces" boxes and press start.
 The calculation should take about 5 minutes.

 After the calculation is complete two new plots will be added to the database.
 The first will show the mean normal stress in the cell colony and the second will show the line tension along all cell-cell borders.